andre-meneses/Digital-sculptor/README.md

 # Digital Sculptor

 ## Introduction
-This project was developed as part of an advanced programming class, the goal was to build a program that allows the user to draw three dimensional figures from basic forms such as spheres, boxes and elipses.
+This project was developed as part of an advanced programming class, the goal was to build a program that allows the user to draw three dimensional figures from basic forms such as spheres, boxes and ellipses.

 ## Implementation